Newton numbers, vanishing polytopes and algebraic degrees: Introduction

 \begin{definition} Consider lattice polytopes $P_0, P_1, \dots, P_k \subset \R^{n-k}$ such that where ``$+$'' is the Minkowski sum.
 Then the Cayley sum $P_0 \ast P_1 \ast \cdots \ast P_k \subset \R^{n-k} \oplus \R^k_{\ge 0}$ is called \textbf{$\mathbf{B_k}$-polytope} based on $\R^k_{\ge 0}$. \end{definition}

 The notion of $B_k$-polytopes refers to the so-called $B_1$- and $B_2$-facets from \cite{LV11} and \cite{ELT22} arising in the context of the monodromy conjecture (see \cite{Ve} for a general survey).
 That is, $B_1$- and $B_2$-polytopes are natural projections of the $B_1$- and $B_2$-facets (for instance, this projection is illustrated in \cite [Figure 2 on p.17]{ELT22}).
+Note that the $B_k$-polytopes differ from the $B$-polytopes \cite[Definition 1.4]{ELT22}, for more details see \S \ref{comp_B_Bk_subsubsec}.

 The definitions of a convenient polytope and its Newton number can be extended to the case of the cones $\R^m_{\ge 0} \oplus \R^{n-m}$ without significant changes (see Definitions \ref{conv_boun_def} and \ref{newton_def}).